 How to Prepare for a Day of Wine Tasting

 I go wine tasting a lot.
-And I mean A LOT.
-Not just to experience what it's like for the guests that I will take on my wine tours (market research!), but because I really enjoy wine tasting.
+Not just to experience what it's like for my tour guests (market research!), but because I really enjoy wine tasting.
 Over the years I've come up with a list of what do to--and what NOT to do--before you set out for a day of adventure, education, and just plain fun.

 Skip the Perfume/Cologne and go Au Natural

 Wearing perfume/cologne can significantly detract from your wine tasting experience.
 "Why do all of these wines smell floral?
 Oh wait, that's my perfume!"
 A lot of people can get immune to the scent of their own perfume/cologne, but for other guests in the tasting room, it can be very distracting.
 Save your spritz for after your wine tour--everyone will thank you.

 You’re not going to embarrass yourself, and instead, you’ll probably learn something.
 Most tasting room staff love to talk about wine, which is why they work there.
 Even simple questions can act as a learning opportunity…

 Why does this wine seem to dry out my mouth?

 What’s the most popular wine in the Walla Walla Valley?

 What do people mean when they talk about “the Rocks?”